Zucchini Noodles

 • How To Sautee Zucchini Noodles – In a pan over medium heat, add the butter and the zucchini noodles.
 Season them with salt and pepper and cook for 1-2 minutes or until they are cooked as you like.

-Tips For Making The Best Zucchini Noodles
+Tips for Making the Best Zucchini Noodles

 Storing Ideas